5 Written questions

-- b males because they only have one chromosme to carry the recessive allele.
+- a males because they only have one chromosme to carry the recessive allele.

 - d -the two genes for each trait separate when the gametes are formed.

 22 pairs of autosomes and 1 pair of sex chromosomes

-what is a poygenic trait? → -trait that is determined by the combinded effect of one or more genes. ex. human skin, hair, height, and eye color.
+What is the law of probability? → -trait that is determined by the combinded effect of one or more genes. ex. human skin, hair, height, and eye color.

 What does tt stand for? → heterozygous indivisual expresses both alleles.